This here isn’t your ordinary chicken and rice.

 For the Chicken:

-- In a large pot on med-high heat, add 1 tbsp of ghee.
+- In a large pot on med-high heat, add 1 tablespoon of ghee.
 After ghee is hot, swirl it around the pot and add in chicken thighs, skin down.
 Let them cook for a few minutes and then they should be easy to lift up when they’re ready to flip.
 Cook for a few more minutes on other side and remove them from the pot and onto a plate.

 - Cook the chicken tenders the same way and then add back in the chicken thighs and add the onion.
 Place on medium heat and add turmeric powder, salt, and pepper and move everything in the pot around to coat.